pengbo0328/pgpool2_on_k8s/docs/index.md

 # kubectl apply -f https://raw.githubusercontent.com/pgpool/pgpool2_on_k8s/master/hot-postgres.yaml --namespace=demo
 ```

-After applying the YAML file above you can see three pods are created.
+After applying the YAML file above you can see that three pods are created.
 `hot-postgres-0` is Primary server and `hot-postgres-1` and `hot-postgres-2` are Standby servers.

 ```